 If you have a story, use it

 Most entrepreneurial brands have one consistent thing - a powerful start-up story - and it can add depth and integrity to a brand for customers.

 At Ella’s Kitchen, Paul Lindley’s job title is simply Ella’s Dad because he started the business to solve the problem of his daughter’s dislike of healthy foods.
-At bespoke tailoring company A Suit That Fits, the wonderful story of co-founder Warren teaching in Nepal underpins the ethical manufacture that continues to this day — and customers relate to the brand more because of this.
+At bespoke tailoring company A Suit That Fits, the wonderful story of co-founder Warren teaching in Nepal underpins the belief in ethical manufacture that continues to this day - and customers relate to the brand more because of this.